rpivo/react-automation-profiler/README.md

 - Export all generated charts into a single HTML file
 - TypeScript support

-To demo react-automation-profiler on an example app, check out [react-automation-profiler-example-app](https://github.com/rpivo/react-automation-profiler-example-app).

 ### Contents
 - [Install](#Install)
 - [Wrapping Components With AutomationProfiler](#Wrapping-Components-With-AutomationProfiler)